Why I Will Never Buy The SPY

 |

-Guggenheim S&P 500 Equal Weight Financials
+Guggenheim S&P 500 Equal Weight Financial

 |